 As we believe in nurturing the whole child, we invest in mindfulness programmes, resources and professionals.
-Each week, we kick things off with our Mindfulness Monday sessions which offer students and their families the choice between yoga classes, martial arts lessons, Art activities and whole-body awareness practices.
+Each week, we come together for Wellbeing Wednesday’s in the afternoon, which offer students and their families the choice between yoga classes, singing lessons, art activities and whole-body awareness practices.

 At Kerry Street Community School, we promote children’s agency and recognise that our students have a right to make choices and decisions.
 All students contribute to creating classroom and whole school agreements.
 Students are actively involved in making decisions, solving problems, working in teams and taking shared responsibility in a variety of settings:

 - Student RAP working Group

 You can find out more about how Health and Wellbeing is supported at Kerry Street Community School by downloading the support document below:

 Kerry Street’s resident Wellbeing Coordinator, Lisa Farrell is onsite Mondays and Fridays, providing students with additional social and emotional education.

 Lisa Farrell began at Kerry Street in 2023 in the Wellbeing Coordinator role.

 Lisa is a natural born free spirit, having travelled to over 30 countries and lived aboard twice she has a passion for culture, diversity and cultivating a growth mindset.

 Lisa has worked in human services for over 13 years in a variety of different roles, all which have one thing in common – empowering and supporting individuals to build their emotional resilience and capacity to achieve their goals and lead a fulfilled life.